 Mississippi: See on map

 Aquariums, dioramas, interactive exhibits, relics and artwork all tell the story of the Mississippi River through time.
 Follow de Soto and the Spanish conquistadors that explored the area centuries ago.
 Learn about the Great Flood of 1927.
 Learn what it was like to live in the Mississippi Delta before European settlement.
 See aquariums filled with turtles, gars and other Mississippi River inhabitants.
 Other exhibits include plantations, the Civil War and blues music.

 The musical genre known as the blues was born in the Mississippi River Delta.
 Clarksdale sits at the center of the Delta region, making it the ideal home for the Delta Blues Museum.
 See the sharecropper home of Muddy Waters.
 See guitars played by blues greats such as John Lee Hooker, B.B.
 King, Big Mama Thornton, Charlie Musselwhite, Jimmy Burns and Son Thomas.
 Learn about Stella guitars and see the sign from the juke joint where Robert Johnson played his famous last gig.

-- River Road Queen Welcome Center – Greenville
+- Washington County Welcome Center & Museum of the Delta/River Road Queen Welcome Center – Greenville

 The River Road Queen Welcome Center in Greenville takes visitors back to a time when Victorian riverboats steamed their way up and down the Mississippi River.
 The welcome center is a replica of an 1800s steamboat.
 The unique structure was originally built for the Mississippi Pavilion at the 1984 New Orleans World’s Fair.
 The second floor of the boat displays river artifacts.